 I play a Model 37 Bach Stradivarius trumpet, purchased new in 1987.
-It has seen its share of wear and tear.
-A wooden rifle once whacked it while I was in high school marching band.
-It's been dropped many times.
-Two slides are totally stuck.
-It also has several small dents and one nasty looking repaired dent that was the result of being stepped upon.
+It's seen a fair amount of wear and tear over the years.
+A wooden rifle once whacked it while I was in high school marching band, it's been dropped many times, and a friend once stepped on it by accident.

 I've thought about buying a newer horn, but it just isn't a priority right now.
 My horn isn't holding me back.
-I also like the idea that my horn (in its current condition), which probably wouldn't sell for more than $400 on eBay, is affordable to a fairly wide population of would-be trumpeters.
+I also like the idea that my horn (in its current condition), is affordable to a fairly wide population of would-be trumpeters.